-Chinese Herbs: Deng Xin Cao (Rush Pith, Juncus), Medulla Junci Effusi
+Chinese Herb: Deng Xin Cao (Rush Pith, Juncus), Medulla Junci Effusi

 Herb 6 of 28